Remote Access Trojan: How It Gets in and Takes Control

 Phishing, fake downloads, and web links

-A RAT can arrive through phishing emails, shady web links, fake updates, bundled installers, download packages, or torrent files.
-Attackers often disguise the payload as a document, browser fix, cracked app, or harmless tool.
+A RAT can arrive through phishing emails, shady links, fake updates, bundled installers, or torrent files, with the payload disguised as a document, a browser fix, a cracked app, or some harmless-looking tool.
+The victim clicks, installs something, and the malware slips in quietly.

 Malicious website tricks and fake software